 - Quakers practice silent prayer as our primary form of worship and way of listening to God.

-- When you arrive in the worship room, take a seat, get comfortable, and settle into prayer, meditation, or quite contemplation.
+- When you arrive in the worship room, take a seat, get comfortable, and settle into prayer, meditation, or quiet contemplation.

 - Often times, individuals will feel moved to stand and share an insight they experienced during worship.

 - Worship is over when folks turn to one another and start shaking hands.